Humans-Machines/styleguide/html-css-sass/README.md

 Extending is invisible.
 Extending doesn’t necessarily help file weight, contrary to the saying.
 Extending doesn’t work across media queries.
 Extending is not flexible.
 Mixins have absolutely no drawback.

+## PurgeCSS

+If you are using a CSS framework such as TailwindCSS make sure to use PurgeCSS for production builds (the `purge`-option is already included in Tailwind).
+PurgeCSS removes unused selectors from your CSS, resulting in much smaller CSS files.

+If you are using `purge` take good care to write purgeable HTML.
+That means that it is important to avoid dynamically creating class strings in your templates with string concatenation, otherwise PurgeCSS won't know to preserve those classes.

 ## Sources and further reading